EncounterMuseum/encounter-museum/traditions/christianity.md

 images: ["chr.jerusalemcross.jpg"]
 size:
 ---
-Cross with the Five Wounds of Jesus (hand, feet, side
+Cross with the Five Wounds of Jesus (hands, feet, side).

 ---